w3c/wot-discovery/explainer/Explainer.md

 restricted to a single LAN, such as mDNS in combination with DNS-SD.
 If we simply want to tell someone where to go, we can just use written URLs or QR codes.

-The overall security and privacy of WoT Discovery does not depends on Introduction mechanisms being secure.
-Introductions must ONLY distribute URLs, and those URLs should not have metadata embedded in them.
+The overall security and privacy of WoT Discovery does not depend on Introduction mechanisms being secure.
+Introductions must *only* distribute URLs, and those URLs should not have metadata embedded in them.
 Additional authentication and authorization is still needed before detailed metadata is provided.